shivsharankumar/ActiveListening/README.md

 # ActiveListening
 Listening deeply is an important skill in today’s world.
-We want to develop an easy tool that allows the participants to record their listening level once in a day.
+I developed an easy tool that allows the participants to record their listening level once in a day.
 It could be at the end of the day, before or after a team-meeting or a one-one check in or any other instance.